MichaelZEPFL/VFB-Leak-Detection/README.md

 - Increase cooldown: `monitor.alert_cooldown_seconds`.
 - Increase threshold percentile slightly (e.g., 99.7) **only if** you accept reduced sensitivity.
 - Use `run_visualize_reconstruction.bat` and `run_threshold_calibration.bat` to understand what’s happening.
+- If you switch between MSE and Top-K% mode, you will need to overwrite the active threshold (Top-K% typically has much higher error).

+**NOTE:** Run `threshold_calibration.py --write_threshold` anytime you change config.yaml scoring settings (e.g., scoring.method or scoring.topk_percent), otherwise you’ll be comparing live scores against a threshold computed in a different scoring “space.”

 ### No Slack alerts
 - Ensure `SLACK_WEBHOOK_URL` is set in the environment for the session running the monitor.